Day 18 of Gratitude – Money

 So I’ve decided to do something about it.
 I am stepping away from the work world for a few months to readjust both my priorities and my budget.
 This isn’t going to be a world-travel kind of sabbatical, although I imagine we will do some exploring.
 I will continue my writing and plan to spend far more time on it.
 But some of the time I had spent in the pursuit of money will be used remembering how to live with less of it, and doing the things I’ve always enjoyed.

-I’m planning to blog from time to time about how it is going.
 I am sure there will be ups and downs, some expected, some not.
 Where will this lead?
 What will happen?
 I don’t know, and that is something new and exciting in my life.
 That, alone, is good.
 Stay tuned.